 Difference Between DBMS and RDBMS

 Although DBMS and RDBMS have extremely similar sounds, folks who are unfamiliar with databases may find them perplexing.
 Both of them are based on data storage technologies.
-To discover more about the distinctions between both, read this blog post comparing DBMS with RDBMS.
+To discover more about the distinctions between both, read this blog post comparing DBMS and RDBMS.

 Discover career options in the database management industry by enrolling in Softlogic Systems’ Data Science Training in Chennai with IBM Certification.